Msalazar2/Msalazar2/README.md

 ### Hi there 👋
 - 👨‍🔬 I'm a Data Scientist
 - ❓ I chose to be a Data Scientist because I get to find value in data and build models that can improve society in many sectors.
-- 🔭 I’m currently working on adding, committing, and pushing files to repositories on Github
+- 🔭 I’m currently working on creating queries on MySQL
-- 🌱 I’m currently learning how to use CLI, Git, and Github
+- 🌱 I’m currently learning the syntax for certain queries
 - 🤔 I’m looking for help with anything related to Data Science